-Mounjaro (tirzepatide) is a brand-name drug prescribed to treat type 2 diabetes in adults.
-Mounjaro comes as a solution in a prefilled, single-dose injection pen.
-It’s typically given once per week as a subcutaneous injection.
+Mounjaro (tirzepatide) is a brand-name drug prescribed for type 2 diabetes in adults.
+Mounjaro comes as a solution inside of injection pens.
+It’s given as a weekly subcutaneous injection.

 Save on your Mounjaro prescription